Skip to main content

 ARCAS wildlife centre

-Wild animals rescued from the live wildlife trade or from injury need urgent access to expert, often life-saving care if they are to survive.
-Yet rescuers often lack a fast, reliable way to connect wildlife experts, including specialist veterinarians.
-This can lead to delays in treatment or animals being housed temporarily in unsuitable conditions.
+Wild animals rescued from the live wildlife trade need urgent, often life-saving care.
+Yet rescuers frequently lack a fast, reliable way to connect with specialist veterinarians and experts—leading to delays or leaving animals housed in unsuitable conditions.

-Humane World for Animals is addressing this gap by developing the Wildlife Critical Care Network—a tool designed to help first responders quickly access the expertise, care and safe housing they need.
+Humane World for Animals is developing the Wildlife Critical Care Network—a tool to help first responders quickly access the expertise, care and safe housing they need.

-Our aim is always to return wild animals to the wild where possible.
-Where this is not feasible, we work to ensure they are placed in high-quality, long-term sanctuary.
+Our goal is always to return wild animals to the wild, where they belong.
+Where that is not possible, this network connects professionals to ensure placement in high-quality, long-term sanctuary.

 More about our work